martinaguero/digideal-ui/web/src/API.md

 ```

 #### Response
-If the source can be parsed, the response will be a **201** status code and the string `"Compile success"`.
-If it fails, the response will be a **409** status code and the string `"Compile failed"`.
+If the source can be parsed, the response will be a **201** status code and the string will be `"Compile success"`.
+If it fails, the response will be a **409** status code and the string will be `"Compile failed"`.
 <br />
 <br />

 ### Workflow
 If the contract is compiled it means that the parser translated the natural language into instructions.
-Those instructions will be processed by the bot and also will start with the workflow:
+Those instructions will be processed by the bot and will also start the workflow:
 ```
-1.Communicate the parties and ask for funds
+1.Communicate the parties and request for funds.
 2.Wait for the funds.
 3.Send the unlock code (QR).
 4.Wait for the code.
 5.Unlock the funds.
-6.Communicate the success to all parties.
+6.Confirm transaction successful to all parties.
 ```

 [Xtext]:https://www.eclipse.org/Xtext/